spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.875	- Current ammount of land/water within the base is taken into account when selecting factories (e.g. dont order
+		  water factories on a land map anymore)

+		- Improved AAIs behaviour on water maps with start positions on islands/land masses

+		- Improved metal extractor construction algorithm (spots closer to available builder, faster algorithm, works better if there are land and sea spots available at the same time)

+		- Continent file version bumped to 0.87

+		- Fixed a crash on shut down introduced in Spring v0.77

 AAI v0.872	- Refactored code for getting rally points and positions to withdraw units and made